keboola/connection-docs/management/project/tokens/index.md

 Only the buckets you made accessible will be accessible by the token.
 If you set the token to expire, it will get deleted automatically after the specified period.
 In addition to sharing sections of your data with selected users, the buckets can be also used for writing;
-people can send data directly to your KBC project instead of struggling with FTP or e-mail attachments.
+people can send data directly to your Keboola Connection project instead of struggling with FTP or e-mail attachments.
 To revoke the access, simply delete or refresh the token.

 The token can then be used with the [Storage API](https://developers.keboola.com/integrate/)